-Your son, my lord, has paid a soldier's debt: He only lived but till he was a man; The which no sooner had his prowess confirm'd In the unshrinking station where he fought, But like a man he died.
+Your son, my lord, has paid a soldier's debt: He only liv'd but till he was a man; The which no sooner had his prowess confirm'd In the unshrinking station where he fought, But like a man he died.

+SIWARD.
 Then he is dead?

-Ay, and brought off the field: your cause of sorrow Must not be measured by his worth, for then It hath no end.
+Ay, and brought off the field.
+Your cause of sorrow Must not be measur'd by his worth, for then It hath no end.

+SIWARD.
 Had he his hurts before?

+ROSS.
 Ay, on the front.

+SIWARD.
 Why then, God's soldier be he!
-Had I as many sons as I have hairs, I would not wish them to a fairer death: And so, his knell is knoll'd.
+Had I as many sons as I have hairs, I would not wish them to a fairer death: And so his knell is knoll'd.

+MALCOLM.
 He's worth more sorrow, And that I'll spend for him.

-He's worth no more

-They say he parted well, and paid his score:

-And so, God be with him!
-Here comes newer comfort.
+SIWARD.
+He's worth no more.
+They say he parted well and paid his score: And so, God be with him!-Here comes newer comfort.